brageon/rest/oanc/voice.md

 * Initial Position: Type 9 - May be drawn to narratives that focus on stability.
 * Suspense: Type 6 - May be drawn to narratives that create a sense of anticipation.
 * Direct Proportion: Type 3 - Direct relationships between cause and effect.
 (Attachment)
-* Iteration: Type 1 - May enjoy consistency.
+* Iteration: Type 1 - May enjoy consistency and patterns.
 * Pause: Type 4 - May appreciate moments of reflection and introspection.
 * Surprise: Type 7 - unexpected twists and turns in a story.
 (Frustration)
 * Inverse Proportion: Type 5 - May be drawn to complex relationships and paradoxes.